 Known locally as “Cayo,” this interior Belize tourist destination serves as a top home-base for exploring many attractions in the surrounding area.
 There is much to be seen with within the town itself, beginning on Main Street which features restaurants and shops set in Colonial-era buildings and continues on through the Hammock Bridge, and includes numerous natural attractions, from Mayan ruins and caves to a conservation center which focuses on Iguanas.

-Benque House of Culture is a museum close to San Ignacio.
+Benque House of Culture is a museum near San Ignacio.
 In conjunction with the Community of Artists for Cultural and Historic Endeavors, Benque House of Culture makes sure that everyone in the region has access to the arts.
 Part of this is a small museum that boasts historic artifacts like logging equipment, musical instruments, old black and white photographs.

 |Benque House of Culture||--||Banque Viejo del Carmen, 6.9 mi.
 South West of Central San Ignacio||Belize|